-What you may not realize is that our well-known Blockly app is available to use on Chrome browsers.
-It is optimized for Chromebooks, but will also work on Mac’s and other PC’s.
+What you may not realize is that our well-known Blockly app is also available to use on Chrome browsers.
+The web version of Blockly is optimized for Chromebooks, but will also work on Mac’s and other PC’s.

-Dash’s Neighborhood will appear inside of Blockly (for Chrome) only after you have entered a Teacher Code provided to you inside of Class Connect.
+Dash’s Neighborhood will appear inside of Blockly (for Chrome or for iOS) only after you have entered a Teacher Code provided to you inside of Class Connect.
 Instructions for where to enter the code are below.